MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 Real-time Analytics is a portfolio of capabilities that provides an end-to-end analytics streaming solution across [!INCLUDE [product-name](../includes/product-name.md)] experiences.
 It supplies high velocity, low latency data analysis, and is optimized for time-series data, including automatic partitioning and indexing of any data format and structure, such as structured data, semi-structured (JSON), and free text.

 Real-time Analytics delivers high performance when it comes to your increasing volume of data.
-It accommodates datasets as small as a few gigabytes or as large as several petabytes, and allows you to explore data from different sources and a variety of data formats.
+It accommodates datasets as small as a few gigabytes or as large as several petabytes, and allows you to explore data from different sources and various data formats.

-You can use Real-time Analytics for a range of solutions, such as IoT analytics and log analytics, and in a number of scenarios including manufacturing operations, oil and gas, automotive, and more.
+You can use Real-time Analytics for a range of solutions, such as IoT analytics and log analytics, and in many scenarios including manufacturing operations, oil and gas, automotive, and more.

 In this tutorial, you learn how to: